Selective031/RazorBoard/README.md

 # Brief description:

 RazorBoard is a PCB with most hardware integrated for building a DIY Robotic Lawn Mower.
 With this revision, you need to get a MPU-6050 and a RTC battery.
-In a future revision, this will be included on the PCB.
+In a future revision, this will be included on the PCB (MPU-6050 is now included in PCB revision 1.2).

 # Hardware: